 She specializes in treating youth with emotional and behavioral difficulties, including oppositional behavior, ADHD, anxiety, trauma, and depression.
 She also provides treatment targeting school-related challenges and social skill deficits.
 Additionally, she is passionate about providing treatment for parents because—let’s be honest—parenting can be hard!
-With expertise in Cognitive Behavioral Therapy and Acceptance and Commitment Therapy, she has helped hundreds of clients find relief and achieve their goals.
-She is also one of few therapists in New Jersey certified in Parent-Child Interaction Therapy, Brazelton Touchpoints, Trauma-Focused Cognitive Behavioral Therapy, and the Attachment, Regulation and Competency Framework (See “Approach” page for more information about treatment approaches offered at the Caring Cove).
+With expertise in Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), she has helped hundreds of clients find relief and achieve their goals.
+She is one of few therapists in New Jersey certified in Parent-Child Interaction Therapy (PCIT) as both a therapist and a within agency trainer.
+She is also certified in Comprehensive Behavioral Intervention for Tics (CBIT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Parent Child Interaction Therapy for Selective Mutism.
+She has extensive training in Supportive Parenting for Anxious Childhood Emotions (SPACE) Treatment, Exposure and Response Prevention (ERP), Brazelton Touchpoints, and the Attachment, Regulation and Competency Framework (See “Approach” page for more information about treatment approaches offered at the Caring Cove).

-In addition to providing individual, group, and family therapy at the Caring Cove, she currently serves as a Supervising Psychologist at Newark Beth Israel Medical Center and Visiting Clinical Supervisor at the Graduate School of Applied and Professional Psychology (GSAPP).
-At Newark Beth Israel, she also serves as an expert witness in child maltreatment cases, and she is on a task force to improve outcomes for families.
-Before opening the Caring Cove, she was the Director of the Foster Care Counseling Project and the Assistant Director of the Center for Psychological Services at GSAPP at Rutgers University, and she is committed to training other clinicians to improve access to evidence-based care for families throughout the state.
+Prior to starting Caring Cove, she served as a Supervising Psychologist at Newark Beth Israel Medical Center and provided expert witness testimony in child maltreatment cases.
+She also was the Director of the Foster Care Counseling Project and the Assistant Director of the Center for Psychological Services at GSAPP at Rutgers University.
+Dr. Anderson remains committed to training other clinicians to improve access to evidence-based care for families throughout the state.
+She currently serves as a Visiting Clinical Supervisor at the Graduate School of Applied and Professional Psychology (GSAPP) and supervises postdoctoral fellows at Caring Cove.

 She also has experience working in schools, residential treatment centers, and inpatient units.
 With her experience, she is well equipped to advocate for the educational needs of children, navigate school systems, provide teacher consultations, and treat difficulties that impede academic performance and success on standardized tests.